dotnet/samples/README.md

 This repo contains all the sample code that is part of any topic under the .NET documentation.
 There are several different projects that are organized in sub-folders.
 These sub-folders are organized similarly to the organization of the docs for .NET.
 Some of the articles will have more than one sample associated with them.

+The content team tracks issues for .NET documentation in the [dotnet/docs](https://github.com/dotnet/docs) and [dotnet/dotnet-api-docs](https://github.com/dotnet/dotnet-api-docs) repositories.
+Issues are turned off on this repository.
+File issues against existing samples and suggestions for new samples in those repositories.
+If you're not sure where, choose [dotnet/docs](https://github.com/dotnet/docs/issues).
+This process keeps the issues associated with the articles that explain the concepts for each sample.
+The best process is to file an issue from the feedback control at the bottom of each docs page: For existing samples, file the issue on the page with the sample.
+To suggest new samples and tutorials, file the issue on the index page where you want to see the new sample.

 There are two classes of code in this repository: